uhuruos/CloverOS/FAQ.md

 The kernel is the same gentoo-sources with Liquorix config but with https://linux-libre.fsfla.org/pub/linux-libre/releases/4.12.12-gnu/deblob-4.12 ran on it.

-You can turn CloverOS into Libre by doing `emerge -C linux-firmware` and running the relevant option in `~/cloveros_settings.sh` or building it yourself;
+You can turn CloverOS into Libre by doing `emerge -C linux-firmware` and running the l) option in `~/cloveros_settings.sh`, or by building it yourself;

 ```
 emerge gentoo-sources genkernel